Michigan's Attorney Discipline System

 Eligibility for Reinstatement

 All suspension orders are for a fixed term.
-For suspensions of 179 days or less, the attorney may be reinstated by filing an affidavit with the Supreme Court showing that he/she did not practice law and has complied with all terms of the order.
+For suspensions of 179 days or less, the attorney may file with the board not sooner than seven days prior to the expiration of the suspension an affidavit showing that the attorney did not practice law and has fully complied with all terms of the order, and stating that the attorney will continue to comply with the suspension order until an order of reinstatement is issued by the board.
+In the absence of an objection by the Grievance Administrator or other evidence of noncompliance with the suspension order, the board will promprtly reinstate the attorney's license to practice law in Michigan.
 For suspensions of 180 days or more, the attorney must petition for reinstatement.
 The petition must be accompanied by a lengthy affidavit including personal and financial information for the period of suspension.
 Reinstatement proceedings include: publication of a notice in the Michigan Bar Journal; an investigation by the Grievance Administrator into the attorney’s eligibility for reinstatement; the submission of the Administrator’s written investigative report; and a public hearing before a hearing panel assigned to consider the attorney’s petition.

 The petitioner must establish eligibility for reinstatement by clear and convincing evidence under specific criteria which appear in the court rules.
 The panel must file a report and order which may be appealed to the Discipline Board by the petitioner or the Grievance Administrator.
 The Grievance Administrator participates in the reinstatement hearing and may oppose the petition.
 If the attorney has not practiced law for three years or more, he/she must also be recertified by the Board of Law Examiners.

 Investigations conducted by the Attorney Grievance Commission are not open to the public and, unless authorized by the Supreme Court, the Commission may not disclose the existence of an ongoing investigation or its decisions to dismiss a grievance or close an investigation with an admonition, cautionary letter, or contractual probation.
 However, a formal complaint filed with the Attorney Discipline Board, and all further pleadings, transcripts, exhibits and orders before a hearing panel or the Board are matters of public record.
 All hearings before a hearing panel or the Board are open to the public.
-Requests to record, photograph or televise a discipline hearing are regulated by a Supreme Court administrative order governing such requests.
+Requests to record, photograph or televise a discipline hearing are decided by the panel chairperson under the guidelines of a Supreme Court administrative order governing such requests.

 Availability of Disciplinary Information